 What are SNAP benefits?
 SNAP stands for Supplemental Nutrition Assistance Program and is considered a needs-based government benefit.
 SNAP is more commonly referred to as food stamps.
 Preserving the client’s eligibility to receive SNAP benefits is not always possible after a client receives a settlement.

-SNAP Benefits for a Client Who Will Receive a Settlement
+What are SNAP Benefits for a Client Receiving Settlement?

 The federal government promulgates asset and income guidelines for SNAP eligibility.
 The states have the ability to raise or eliminate the asset test for SNAP benefits.